Jc-alt logo

 Constraints:

-The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer
+Product of any prefix or suffix is guaranteed to fit into 32 bit integer

 Abstraction